Request for Proposals: The Work of the Humanities in a Changing Climate

 In general, the budget justification should explain the methodology by which the budget numbers were calculated.
 For example, for a salary calculation, instead of indicating “1 month summer salary - $10,000,” you might write, “1 month summer salary @ base salary $90,000 on 9/12 appointment=$10,000.
 A narrative description of each individual’s role in the project would also be appropriate.

 Similarly, for travel expenses, please provide detailed information regarding each trip.
 For example, “4 trips per year to meet with collaborative institution X. Hotel: 3 nights @100 night=$300; Airfare: $250, Per Diem: 50/day x 3=$150.
 Total per trip $700 x 4 =$2800.”

 Summer salaries are allowable but must not total more than $10,000 per participant (not including applicable fringe benefits) and should comprise no more than 20% of the award budget (again, not including applicable fringe benefits).
-All positions for which summer salary is requested should be named and described in the budget & budget justification.
+All positions for which summer salary is requested should be named and described in the budget and budget justification.
 The determination of each summer salary must be spelled out explicitly in the budget justification.